pulumi/docs/content/tutorials/building-with-pulumi/stack-outputs/index.md

 ---
-title_tag: Understanding Stack Outputs | Learn Pulumi
+title_tag: Understanding Stack Outputs | Pulumi Tutorials
-title: "Understanding Stack Outputs"
+title: Understanding Stack Outputs
 layout: topic
-date: 2021-09-20T08:33:26-05:00
-draft: false
 description: Learn how to share values from a stack to other places.
 meta_desc: Learn what stack outputs are, how to retrieve stack outputs using the Pulumi CLI, and how to configure a stack in this tutorial.
+meta_image: meta.png
-index: 2
+weight: 2
 estimated_time: 10
-meta_image: meta.png
 aliases:
     - /learn/building-with-pulumi/stack-outputs/
 ---